hlb8122/keyserver-client-server-protocol-doc/README.md

 The protocol's messages are encoded via [Google's Protocol Buffers](https://developers.google.com/protocol-buffers), authenticated using [X.509 certificates](https://tools.ietf.org/html/rfc5280), and communicated over HTTP/HTTPS.

 The protcol consists of three round-trips:
-1. An initial PUT with empty body, responded to by a [BIP 70](https://github.com/bitcoin/bips/blob/master/bip-0070.mediawiki) payment request.
+1. An initial PUT, responded to by a [BIP 70](https://github.com/bitcoin/bips/blob/master/bip-0070.mediawiki) payment request.
 2. A POST containing payment, responded to with a [BIP 70](https://github.com/bitcoin/bips/blob/master/bip-0070.mediawiki) payment acknowledgement and a token.
 3. A PUT containing signed metadata and the token, responded to by a upload acknowledgement.